renich/lyrics/en/the_taquero_blues.rst

     Don't be an asswhole, today I'm due.

     # B
-    Flip my life arround,
+    Flip my life around, today,
-    like you flip that tortilla.
+    like you flip that tortilla away.

 Trying to get more imagery about the elements of tacos.
 They always have soft drinks here; usually Coca-cola.
 It's just part of the culture already.
 Also, calling him a "culero" is kind of harsh, but a very common thing to say here.